Esysc/azure_aks_poc/AZURE_OIDC_TROUBLESHOOTING.md

 # GitHub Actions Azure OIDC Troubleshooting Guide

+> **⚠️ ARCHIVED**: This document is kept for reference purposes only.
+CI/CD deployment to Azure is no longer used in this project.
+The information below may still be useful if you re-enable Azure deployments via GitHub Actions.

+---

 ## Problem

 GitHub Actions workflow fails to authenticate to Azure with errors such as: